 Three New Research Institutes at UTSC

 Irena Creed, Vice-Principal Research and Innovation at the University of Toronto Scarborough (UTSC) is clear-eyed about the challenges that lie ahead for the global community.
-But she is confident that with the launch of GTA-RISE (Institutes for Globalization, Transnationalism and the Advancement of Resilient, Inclusive Societies and Ecosystems), UTSC is rising to meet those challenges: “Through outstanding research in the humanities, natural sciences, and social sciences, UTSC will offer trusted knowledge that will create new narratives of the future and implement transitions towards that future that is socially-just and equitable.”
+But she is confident that with the launch of iRISE (Institutes for Resilient and Inclusive Societies and Ecosystems), UTSC is rising to meet those challenges: “Through outstanding research in the humanities, natural sciences, and social sciences, UTSC will offer trusted knowledge that will create new narratives of the future and implement transitions towards that future that is socially-just and equitable.”

 Early on, a connection was made between these constituent institutes and the 17 UN Sustainable Development Goals (SDGs).
 Ratified by the 193 member states of the United Nations, the 17 UN SDGs provide a global framework for action aimed at people, the planet, prosperity, and peace.
 Together, the three institutes will address all 17 goals.

-Creed looks forward to new research successes through GTA-RISE.
-“Our faculty and students are global leaders who constructively disrupt the status quo to advance transformative change.
-GTA-RISE and these new institutes will help realize UTSC’s strategic vision of global prominence in these areas of scholarship.”
+Creed looks forward to new research successes through iRISE.
+“Our faculty and students are global leaders who constructively disrupt the status quo to advance transformative change. iRISE and these new institutes will help realize UTSC’s strategic vision of global prominence in these areas of scholarship.”

 The Institute for Environment, Conservation, and Sustainability (IECS) will support research to develop evidence-based solutions to address the challenges of a rapidly changing environment due to the accumulation of carbon dioxide in the atmosphere, loss of biosphere integrity, and loss of biodiversity.
 UTSC’s strategic plan identifies research on the environment, conservation, and sustainability as an established strength, and the Institute will create conditions for interdisciplinary and historically grounded conversations about the relationships between people and the natural world.